 Attentive to the effects of stress in a performer’s life, Ms. Troise is an Authorized Instructor of The Radiance Technique®, which she has taught to some of the world’s greatest classical and popular artists, including Regine Crespin, Shirley Verrett, Eric Halfvarson, Hilda Harris, Kristine Ciesinski, David Pittman-Jennings, Annie Lennox and Michel Jonasz.

-Ms. Troise was recently awarded a grant from the Springcreek Foundation to complete her upcoming book Sing Differently – Chanter Autrement, scheduled for publication in January 2017 by Editions Michel Jonasz, Paris.
+Ms. Troise was recently awarded a grant from the Springcreek Foundation to complete her upcoming book Sing Differently – Chanter Autrement, scheduled for publication by Editions Michel Jonasz, Paris.